orefifa12/Route/docs/details.md

 An extensive list of latitude-longitude coordinates for US Cities has been included in `data/uscities.csv` (that the file is a `.csv` means each row contains an entry where the values are separated/delimited by commas `,`).
 This data was obtained from [simplemaps.com](https://simplemaps.com/data/us-cities) for educational use only.

-The code you're given allows the user to input their source and destination cities by typing them into the terminal.
-You are welcome to implement whatever input format you prefer, but this is probably the simplest.
+The code you're given finds a path between Miami FL and Seattle WA.
+You can modify the code to allow the user to input their source and destination cities by typing them into the terminal.
+You are welcome to implement whatever input format you prefer, but you're given code you can uncomment and use.
 For example, in the code you'll see a `Scanner` object initialized to `System.in` to read user input from the terminal.
 See the documentation for the java [`Scanner` class here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Scanner.html) which includes an example reading from `System.in`.

 Note that if you are running directly from VS Code and want to get user input form the terminal, you need to make sure VS Code is configured to use the terminal for standard input/output.
 That is the default, but you may have optionally changed to use the debug console, in which case you would want to switch back.
 [See the directions here](https://https://coursework.cs.duke.edu/201fall23/resources-201/-/blob/main/installingSoftware.md#optional-change-program-output-from-console-to-terminal) and make sure you have selected `integratedTerminal`.